vitobotta/hetzner-k3s/README.md

 This will take a few minutes depending on the number of masters and worker nodes.

-### disable public IPs (IPv4 or IPv6 or both) on nodes
+### Disabling public IPs (IPv4 or IPv6 or both) on nodes

-With `enable_public_net_ipv4: false` and `enable_public_net_ipv6: false` you can disable public interface at hetzner node creation.
-This settings are global and effects all master and worker.
-If you disable public IPs be sure that your hetzer-k3s executor has access to the hetzner private network the nodes will be deployed in (executor is already in the privNet or has VPN access).
+With `enable_public_net_ipv4: false` and `enable_public_net_ipv6: false` you can disable the public interface for all nodes for improved security.
+These settings are global and effects all master and worker nodes.
+If you disable public IPs be sure to run hetzer-k3s from a machine that has access to the same private network as the nodes either directly or via some VPN.
-Additional setup network of the nodes via cloud init, so you have internet access and DNS.
-If not the cluster install process will stuck after creation all nodes via hetzner cloud.
+Additional networking setup is required via cloud init, so it's important that the machine from which you run hetzner-k3s have internet access and DNS configured correctly, otherwise the cluster creation process will get stuck after creating the nodes.
+See [this discussion](https://github.com/vitobotta/hetzner-k3s/discussions/252) for additional information and instructions.

 ### Using alternative OS images